animatedmax/spring-data-geode/src/main/markdown/reference/cache.md

 <div class="paragraph">

-In this case, the “Example” Region is `LOCAL` and no data is distributed between the client and a server.
+In this case, the "Example" Region is `LOCAL` and no data is distributed between the client and a server.
 Therefore, no Pool is necessary.
 This is true for any client-side, local-only Region, as defined by the GemFire's